Introduction

 pcl auth login

-This will open a browser window where you can connect your wallet and authenticate with the Credible Layer.
+This will provide you with with a URL and an authentication code that you can use to authenticate with the Credible Layer.

 If authentication fails, ensure: